kurko/blog/obsidian/essay/_posts/2017-04-05-software-naming.md

 Does everyone in the team understand it?
 Then it's fine!
 But what about when someone new joins the team and nomenclature that exist since the 60's are thrown into garbage?

 I worked in a project where the name of a class was, guess it, **Atlanta**.
 Yes, Atlanta.
-Fucking Atlanta.
 No one knew or could tell me why that was called that way.

 ## Communicating